USS Sands (DD-243): 1920s

-Following commissioning, Sands remained at Philadelphia to fit out for European duty.
+After commissioning, Sands remained at Philadelphia to fit out for European duty.
 On 14 December the destroyer departed from Philadelphia; steamed to Melville, Rhode Island, for torpedo outfit; then proceeded to New York.
 On 3 January 1921, she sailed for Europe.
-She arrived at Brest on the 16th and, for the next seven months, conducted runs between French and British ports.
+She arrived at Brest on the 16th and, for the next seven months, ran between French and British ports.
 In mid-August, she steamed for the Baltic; called at various ports on that sea, despite the still present danger of mines, and returned to Cherbourg on 27 September.
-Three weeks later, she cleared the French coast and headed for the eastern Mediterranean-Black Sea area.
+Three weeks later, she left the French coast and headed for the eastern Mediterranean and the Black Sea.
 There, fighting between Greeks and Turks in coastal Asia Minor; between Turks and Armenians on the Anatolian plateau; and between Red and White forces in Russia had created problems including disease, poverty, and famine.